dvandal/cryptonote-nodejs-pool/README.md

 * Using SSL api in `config.json`:

-By using this you will need to make your `api` variable in the `website_example/config.js` include the /api.
+By using this you will need to update your `api` variable in the `website_example/config.js`.
 For example:
 `var api = "https://poolhost:8119";`

 * Inside your SSL Listener, add the following: